lsentkiewicz/javascript/nodejs.md

     - [bcryptjs](https://www.npmjs.com/package/bcryptjs) is a pure JS module, and it blocks the whole nodejs thread.
 It's easy to DDOS application.
     - [bcrypt](https://www.npmjs.com/package/bcrypt) contains extra depedencies
     - `crypto` is a native nodejs module
+- Do not use `Math.random()` for cryptographic operations, and always use `crypto.randomBytes`.
+It's ok to use it to generate sample data, but not ok to generate access tokens.
+- The simplest solution to generate access token or reset password  tokens are guids.
+Use [node-uuid](https://github.com/kelektiv/node-uuid) and generate a v4 UUID.